Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

-where $m$ is the number of neurons and $\Delta$ is layer-wise calculated.
-Obviously, the threshold obtained by (\ref{Attq_Bound}) is influenced by the layer sparsity and can be seen as an extension of (\ref{ttq_Bound}) as:
+Clearly, the threshold obtained by equation (\ref{eq:Attq_Bound}) is influenced by the layer sparsity, making it more difficult to reverse the local weights.
+Nevertheless, it can still be seen as an extension of equation (\ref{eq:ttq_Bound}) since the following relationship holds:

-Notably, the threshold will turn into the optimal solution proposed in \cite{li2016ternary} if we set the value of $T_k$ to 0.7.
-The calculation method of $\Delta$ is generally adjusted according to the performance.
+which means that $\Delta$ is adaptive, and $\Delta$ equals the optimal value suggested in \cite{li2016ternary} if we set the value of $T_k$ to 0.7.

-Subsequently, several operations are taken to achieve layer-wise weight quantization to overcome the computation burden and reduce the communication costs:
+Subsequently, several operations are taken to achieve layer-wise weight quantization:

-where $\varepsilon$ is the step function and $\odot$ is the Hadamard product, $w^q = [w^q_1, w^q_2,...,w^q_l,...]$ is an independent quantization vector which is trained together with other parameters layer by layer, and $I^t$ is the quantized ternary weights.
-Consequently, the mask matrix can be rewritten as a union of a positive index $I^p$ and a negative index $I^n$ of the local model:
+where $\varepsilon$ is the step function, $\odot$ is the Hadamard product, $mask(\theta^s)$ is a function whose elements will be stepped to 1 if the absolute value exceeds $\Delta$, $w^q$ is a layer-specific quantization factor to be trained together with weights of the local model layer by layer, and $I^t$ is the quantized ternary weights.
+Consequently, $mask(\theta^s)$ can be rewritten as a union of a positive index matrix $I_p$ and a negative index matrix $I_n$:

-Different from the standard TTQ, we adopt a quantization factor which is updated with its gradients together with other parameters instead of the previous two quantization factors in each layer, mainly due to the following reasons.